quvide/docker-flask/README.md

 * [Docker Engine](https://docs.docker.com/engine/installation/)
 * [Docker Compose](https://docs.docker.com/compose/install/)

+# Configuration
+* `nginx/config/*` will get executed by nginx as config files.
+* `nginx/static/*` will get served by nginx as static files.
+* `flask/app/uwsgi.ini` controls uwsgi.

 # Running
 Type `docker-compose up` and check your browser at `localhost:8080` to see if it's working.

+# Notes
+You cannot access folders without typing in the trailing slash!
+Due to the design of nginx, `try_files $uri/` will try to autoindex root and then throw a 403 because it is not allowed thus preventing it from ever reaching flask.
+Root could be handled with a special case but then redirects would work incorrectly on dev machines if they don't use port 80.
+You probably won't need folder redirection when already using flask but you can modify the default configuration yourself if required.
+If you can think of a configuration that solves both of these problems, let me know!